 Buying property at auction is very different to other property purchases.
 The bidding process is public and if the hammer falls and you are the highest bidder, you have to sign the contract right there and then.
 This means you must be sure you are bidding on a property that you can buy.

-Become informed on key things to know before you start bidding.
+We’ve put together a list of important things you need to know before you start bidding.

 Understand the following auctions terminology:

-- Reserve price – before the auction, the vendor (seller) will set a price with the auctioneer that is the minimum price they will accept.
-If the reserve price isn’t reached during bidding, the auctioneer will privately ask the vendor if they will sell at a lower price.
+Before the auction, the vendor (seller) will set a minimum price with the auctioneer.
+If the reserve price does not reach that minimum price during bidding, the auctioneer will privately ask the vendor if they will sell at a lower price.

-- Passed in – if bids do not meet the vendor’s reserve price, the auctioneer will seek more bids.
-If bids still do not meet the reserve, the property may be 'passed in' or ‘withdrawn from auction’.
+If bids do not meet the vendor’s reserve price, the auctioneer will seek more bids.
+If bids still do not meet the reserve, the property may be 'passed in' or withdrawn from auction.
 The highest bidder then gets first right to negotiate with the seller.